bridgedb/BridgeDb/README.txt

 Database Dependency
 -------------------
-MySQL version 5 or above must be installed and running MySQL databases and users must be created with read, create and write permissions
+MySQL version 5 or above must be installed and running MySQL databases and users must be created with CREATE, DROP, INDEX, INSERT, UPDATE, DELETE, and SELECT permissions.

 Consult the sqlConfig file for the defaults, or amend the configuration file to your own setup.

-If you are using the default settings then execute the file mysqlConfig.sql
+If you are using the default accounts and databases then execute the file mysqlConfig.sql to create the accounts with appropriate permissions and the databases
 	mysql -u root -p < mysqlConfig.sql
+Note that the sql script will fail, without reverting changes made up to the point of failure, if any of the user accounts or databases already exist.

 RDF Repository Dependency